NIEM/IEPD-Java-Bindings/README.md

 the project has been modified (potentially substantially) to include fringe error cases that exist with JAXB and NIEM, to illustrate and provide tests for this project.

+Additionally, the full NIEM release was added to directory niem-3.2, and some example configuration files exist in there.
+Note that this version of the NIEM release was modified to remove any external dependencies (an xsd:any was placed there instead).

 ### Note
 This is a **beta** release with known issues that limit its current capabilities:
-* Cannot work with GML
+* Cannot work with GML (and other external schemas)
-* Has trouble randomly generating references (i.e., structures:ref and structures:id)
-* Cannot randomly generate with augmentation points or abstract elements
+* Random Generation is a "best-effort" service.

 ### Features
 1. Generates Java class files from a simple IEPD with JAXB.